ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/how-to-1.md

 ---
-title: How to Choose Right 5G Servers
+title: Choose the appropriate Arm server for running the 5G stack
 weight: 2

 ### FIXED, DO NOT MODIFY
 layout: learningpathall
 ---

-## How to Choose Right 5G Servers
+## Choose the appropriate Arm 5G Servers
 ---

-#### We have done extensive 5G development and testing on Arm servers with various HW configurations and SW components:
+#### Extensive 5G development and testing on Arm servers has been done on the hardware configurations and software components listed below:

      1. 5G-in-one-box (software only)